Shac0x/Maximum-koreader/README.md

 ## How to Use
 1. **Enable the Plugin**: The plugin is automatically registered in the KOReader main menu.
-2. **Activate Grid Mode**: Open a CBZ or CBR file and enable grid mode from the menu.
+2. **Activate Grid Mode**: Open a CBZ, CBR or PDF file and enable grid mode from the menu.
 3. **Zoom In/Out**: Perform a two-finger tap on any quadrant to zoom in.
 Tap again to return to the grid view.
 4. **Disable Grid Mode**: Use the menu option to turn off grid mode.